desmosinc/policies/ca-privacy-rights.md

 In addition, although we do our best to honor the privacy preferences of our visitors, our Services do not respond to Do Not Track signals which can be sent from certain browsers at this time.

-This document was last modified on November 1, 2021.
+This document was last modified on August 22, 2023.